-If you look closely at these nodes, you’ll realize that most of them grow another set of very tiny leaves that are actually what we call “offshoots.”
+If you look closer at these nodes, you’ll realize that most of them grow another set of very tiny leaves.
+Those are what we call “offshoots.”

-Each offshoot has the ability to grow into a huge stem once it’s stimulated.
-By stimulation, I mean all these growth hormones and nutrients flowing into it.
+Each offshoot can grow into a massive stem once it’s stimulated.
+By stimulation, I mean all the growth hormones and nutrients flowing into it.

 How do you achieve that?
 Pruning.
-Cutting one of your basil’s stems pushes the plant to find new places to grow from, and that’s how you get new branches growing.
+Cutting one of your basil’s stems pushes the plant to find new places to grow.
+That’s how you get new branches growing.

-Since most nodes grow two offshoots, this means that every time you cut one branch of your basil we get two new branches in return.
+Since most nodes grow two offshoots, you get two new branches in return every time you cut one branch of your basil.

-Knowing when to cut back basil is the first thing you have to do, and to be successful, you need to consider several important factors.
+Knowing when to cut back basil is the first thing you must do.
+To be successful, you need to consider several principal factors.

-In general, basil is considered to be a resilient plant, so even if you cut it back a bit earlier than the right timing, it should grow back normally.
+In general, we know basil is a resilient plant.
+Even if you cut it back a bit earlier than the right time, it should grow back normally.

-The best time to prune your basil, however, is when it reaches around 6 inches (15 cm) tall.
+The best time to prune your basil is when it reaches around 6″ (15 cm) tall.
 At this height, it would be able to survive heavy trimming.

 Instead of looking at its height, you can know when to prune your basil by looking at the set of leaves it has grown so far.

 Each leaf on your basil represents an additional source of food for the plant.
-This means the more leaves it accumulates, the more prepared it is to replace what has been lost.
+In other words, the more leaves it accumulates, the more prepared it is to replace what has been lost.

-What’s more, is that basil leaves become bitter and less flavorful when the plant starts to develop flowers.
+Moreover, basil leaves become bitter and less flavorful when the plant develops flowers.

-That’s why pruning is very important for basil.
-If you want to enjoy delicious basil for as long as possible, you need to trim the plant on a regular basis.
+That’s why pruning is essential for basil.
+To enjoy delicious basil for as long as possible, you must trim the plant regularly.

 Since basil is a fast-growing plant, you’ll be able to cut it back every two weeks once it is fully established.

-Starting from the bottom of the stem and going upward, count one or two sets of leaves and produce a cut a few centimeters above them.
-It’s important that the set of leaves you leave on top of each stem has those tiny offshoots mentioned earlier.
+Starting from the bottom of the stem and going upward, count one or two sets of leaves.
+Then cut a few centimeters above them.
+The set of leaves you don’t touch on top of each stem must have those tiny offshoots.

-If you don’t have time to prune your basil regularly, you can just cut the tops of the plant whenever it begins flower to prevent it from producing seeds and dying.
+You may not have time to prune your basil regularly.
+That’s okay!
+You can just cut the tops of the plant whenever it begins to flower to prevent it from producing seeds and dying.

-Whenever you find flowering clusters forming on the top of your basil, simply remove the head of each stem and the set of leaves beneath it.
+You also may find flowering clusters forming on the top of your basil from time to time.
+Remove the head of each stem and the set of leaves beneath it.

-After pruning, your basil plant may look a little bit unappealing, but don’t worry because in a few days its beauty will be restored.
+After pruning, your basil plant may look a little bit unappealing.
+But don’t worry, its beauty will be restored in a few days.

-- The proper cutting back of basil requires the use of sharp pruning shears.
-High-quality scissors don’t scar the plant with several tears, and they create very defined cuts.
+- Properly cutting back basil requires the use of sharp pruning shears.
+High-quality scissors don’t scar the plant with several tears.
+They create very defined cuts.

-If you use your hands or some scissors aren’t good enough, you might make your basil more susceptible to diseases by creating unwanted wounds.
+Don’t use your hands or dull scissors.
+You might make your basil more susceptible to diseases by creating unwanted wounds.

-- Once you finish pruning your basil, you can use some of the stem cuttings to propagate new plants.
+- Once you finish pruning your basil, you can use some stem cuttings to propagate new plants.

-Choose a cutting that is around 3–4 inches (7.6-10 cm) long.
+Choose a cutting around 3″–4″ inches (7.6-10 cm) long.
 Remove all the leaves at the bottom, and keep only one set of leaves at the top.

 Immerse the cutting in a glass of water, and keep it away from direct sunlight.
-After nearly two weeks, it will start growing some roots.
+After about two weeks, it will start growing some roots.

-- The best way to support your basil is with different soil amendments directly after it has been pruned.
+- The best way to support your basil is with different soil amendments immediately after it has been pruned.

-I always use an organic fertilizer with my basil plants to harvest the greatest quantities of leaves for pesto!
+I always use an organic fertilizer with my basil plants.
+That allows me to harvest the largest quantities of leaves for pesto!

 - Remember that pruning basil means you’re harvesting the plant in bulk.
 This is why you should wait at least two weeks for the plant to restore its stability so that you can cut it back again.

-On the other hand, however, you can harvest a few leaves from your basil whenever you want.
-This isn’t likely going to harm the plant at all.
+But you can harvest a few leaves from your basil whenever you want.
+Harvesting a few leaves isn’t likely to harm the plant.

-- If you’re growing basil under unregulated conditions, you need to cut it back before the first expected frost or else you would lose the whole yield.
+- You may be growing basil under unregulated conditions.
+If so, you must cut it back before the first expected frost or risk losing the whole yield.

-Basil is sensitive to frost, and its leaves will be turning brown as soon the temperature drops.
+Basil is sensitive to frost, and its leaves will turn brown as the temperature drops.